21 Jokes in English That Are Funny, Popular and Educational (With Audio)

 A parody makes fun of something by copying it in a funny way.

-Understanding a parody usually requires knowing the original.
-You can find out the original by searching Google for “what is (song, joke, skit, etc) a parody of?”
+Understanding a parody usually requires knowing the original source.
+You can find out the original by searching Google for “what is (song, joke, skit, etc.) a parody of?”

-TL;DR Wikipedia is a hilarious Twitter account that parodies Wikipedia articles into short, funny jokes.
-For example, for the U.S. holiday of Presidents Day:
+For example, TL;DR Wikipedia is a hilarious Instagram account that parodies Wikipedia articles into short, funny jokes.
+For example, for the U.S. holiday of Presidents’ Day:

-Explanation: This parody makes fun of the various sales promotions at mattress stores and car dealerships that seem to pop up every year in the U.S. over the Presidents Day weekend.
+Explanation: This parody makes fun of the various sales promotions at mattress stores and car dealerships that seem to pop up every year in the U.S. over Presidents’ Day weekend.

-Find it online: There are entire parody websites online, like The Onion, which writes pretend stories that look like news stories (and sometimes fool people!)
+Find it online: There are entire parody websites online, like The Onion, which writes pretend stories that look like news stories.
+Sometimes, people are fooled into thinking they’re real news articles!

 6. Topical Jokes

-Thanks to the Internet, we know what’s going on in the world right as it’s happening.
+Thanks to the Internet, we know what is going on in the world as it is happening.

-Topical jokes are jokes made during or right after some big current event.
+Topical jokes are made during or right after some big current event.
 They can be controversial, and some use dark humor.
-You might even see a topical joke about a tragedy followed by the phrase “too soon?” meaning, is it too soon to make light of something bad that happened, often a tragedy such as a natural disaster.
+You might even see a topical joke about a tragedy followed by the phrase “too soon?” which means, “is it too soon to make light of this bad thing that happened?”

 Here are a couple of examples: